Tips for Working with Cowork

 • ~/CoworkTemp/ — for temporary work that can be deleted

-• Private Keys, Certificates, or SSH Keys
+• Private Key, Certificate, or SSH Key files

 • Unreleased financial reports